pantrypoints/sp/content/en/material/principles/part-1/chapter-07/section-01.md

 ---
 heading: "Section 1"
-title: "Aethereal Layer Properties: Quantum Fields"
+title: "Actions of the Aether"
 date: 2024-12-10
-weight: 46
+weight: 23
 image: /graphics/physics/fabric.jpg
 description: "Aethereal Territory is the equivalent of the quantum fields in Modern Physics"
 icon: /icons/spmat.pn